FOCUS-Qualcomm's new CEO eyes dominance in the laptop markets | Technology

 Another major challenge for Amon will be hanging on to Apple as a customer.
 Qualcomm's modem chips are now in all Apple iPhone 12 models after a bruising legal battle.
 Apple sued Qualcomm in 2017 but eventually dropped its claims and signed chip supply and patent license agreements with Qualcomm in 2019.
 Apple is now designing chips to displace Qualcomm's communications chips in iPhones.

 "The biggest overhang for Qualcomm's long-term stock multiple is the worry that right now, it's as good as it gets, because they're shipping into all the iPhones, but someday, Apple will do those chips internally," said Michael Walkley, a senior analyst at Canaccord Genuity Group.
-Amon said that Qualcomm has decades of experience designing modem chips that will be hard for any rival to replicate and that the void in the Android market left by Huawei.
+Amon said that Qualcomm has decades of experience designing modem chips that will be hard for any rival to replicate and that the void in the Android market left by Huawei creates new revenue opportunities for Qualcomm.

 "Just for the premium tier alone, the Huawei addressable market is as big as the Apple opportunity is for us," Amon said.
 Another challenge for Amon, a gregarious executive who is energetic onstage during keynote presentations, will be that Qualcom is not well known to consumers in the way that Intel or Nvidia are, even in Qualcomm's hometown.